fedineko/crabo/README.md

 captures information returned by content serving API or provided in meta-tags of HTML page such as Open Graph.

-# Why does Crabo accesses my site?
+# Why does Crabo access my site?

 **TL;DR**: your site was mentioned in ActivityPub document published in Fediverse.